juniordiscart/ImpossibleOdds-MouseEvents/README.md

 * Updated the `MouseEventMonitor` to allow suspension of operations when it detects the cursor is over UI elements.
 * Removed the TextMeshPro dependency.

+### v1.2.0

+* Fixed a runtime issue where clicks would be invalidated due to using Unity's built-in `Event` struct.
+This structure would put the event type to `Ignore` while it was actually a mouse button up/down event.

 [License]: ./LICENSE.md
 [Changelog]: ./CHANGELOG.md
 [Logo]: ./Docs/Images/ImpossibleOddsLogo.png